micycle1/JMedialAxis/README.md

 The library is geared towards medial axis visualisation & animation and enables easy and powerful navigation of medial axes.

-The implementation uses ideas introduced in *Voronoi Ball Models for Computational Shape Applications* by Roger C. Tam.
+The implementation uses ideas presented in *Voronoi Ball Models for Computational Shape Applications* by Roger C. Tam.

 ## Features